-French food is far and few between in Wichita but there’s a new spot in town to fill those cravings.
+French food is few and far between in Wichita, but there’s a new spot in town to fill those cravings.

-Some coworkers and I went a couple weeks after they opened over lunch to get our own first hand look at George’s (technically I guess it’d be our own first mouth taste instead of first hand look).
+Some coworkers and I went a couple of weeks after they opened over lunch to get our own first-hand look at Georges (technically, I guess it’d be our own first mouth taste instead of first-hand look).

 As expected, George’s was fairly busy when we stopped by.
 That is usually the case with any new restaurant.
 If it’s one thing Wichita loves, it’s new restaurants……well……and………….Garth Brooks concerts.